RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 ```sh
 [ -r /dev/ttyACM0 ] && [ -w /dev/ttyACM0 ] && echo ok
 ```
 It must return `ok`.
-Otherwise this means you've a permissions problem to fix.
+Otherwise this means you've got a permission problem to fix.

 # Compile and use the project